-- > Having an agreement in place with Hymans Robertson LLP (as Scheme administrator), committing them to a defined service level agreement ("SLA") of 95%.
+- Having an agreement in place with Hymans Robertson LLP (as Scheme administrator), committing them to a defined service level agreement ("SLA") of 95% of tasks completed within the agreed timeframes.
 A range of activities are reported against the SLA and a breakdown is stated in each administration report, received quarterly.
 These activities include (but are not limited to) AVCs (with an SLA of 7 working days) and DC Specific Activities (with an SLA of 10 working days).
 SLA timescales vary depending on the activity, and any items completed outside of target are reported.
-The combined SLA score for all transactions in the Scheme Year was 95% and above.
-These were assessed by the Trustees at their meetings.
-The SLA score for 'AVC' and 'DC Specific' transactions was 100% throughout the Scheme year. - > The AAF 01/06 assurance report ('Assurance reports on internal controls of service organisations made available for thirds parties') issued by Hymans Robertson has been made available and a copy can be requested online.
-We have not been made aware of any major exceptions in the report relevant to the Scheme. - > Considering the ongoing suitability of the complaint procedure, to ascertain whether there may be any weaknesses in their processes and controls.
-All complaints are addressed by Hymans Robertson and depending on the nature of the complaint, a response may be provided to the member by the Trustee. - > Having the Scheme auditor independently test a sample of financial transactions for accuracy and timeliness as part of the annual audit process.
+The combined SLA score for all transactions in the Scheme Year was 97.9%.
+These were assessed by the Trustee at their meetings.
+The SLA score for 'AVC' and 'DC Specific' transactions was 100% for the Scheme year to 30 September 2024. - The AAF 01/20 assurance report ('Assurance reports on internal controls of service organisations made available for thirds parties') issued by Hymans Robertson has been made available and a copy can be requested online.
+We have not been made aware of any major exceptions in the report relevant to the Scheme. - Considering the ongoing suitability of the complaint procedure, to ascertain whether there may be any weaknesses in their processes and controls.
+All complaints are addressed by Hymans Robertson and depending on the nature of the complaint, a response may be provided to the member by the Trustee. - Having the Scheme auditor independently test a sample of financial transactions for accuracy and timeliness as part of the annual audit process.